20squares/manifold-finance/manifold-hedger/documentation/pics/documentation.md

 In a nutshell, *risk propensity* denotes how much one prefers a certain payoff versus an uncertain one.
 To give a simple example, let us imagine a lottery where one can win between 0 and 100 dollars randomly.
 The expected payoff in this scenario is 50 dollars.
 A *risk-averse* player will prefer to receive 50 dollars with certainty than playing the lottery.
 On the contrary, a *risk-loving* player will prefer to play the lottery: the hope for a higher payoff wins over the possibility of getting a lower one.
 A *risk-neutral* player will be unbiased with respect to which game to play.

-In the Hedger Ledger paper, players are considered to be risk-averse or at best risk-neutral.
-This makes sense, as the main incentive to use Ledger Hedger is exactly hedging against the uncertainty of future gas price fluctuations:
+In the Ledger-Hedger paper, players are considered to be risk-averse or at best risk-neutral.
+This makes sense, as the main incentive to use Ledger-Hedger is exactly hedging against the uncertainty of future gas price fluctuations:
  - A risk-averse **Buyer** seeks protection against the possibility of prices rising, resulting in bigger expenses;
  - A risk-averse **Seller** seeks protection against the possibility of prices falling, resulting in less profit.
 So, for both players it makes sense to agree on a fixed gas price beforehand.